depperm/first-project-ideas/README.md

 # First?
 Project Ideas
 So you've completed a course, tutorial, or are just plain bored and want to see what you can do with your knowledge you've acquired, except you don't know how to demonstrate all your ideas and concepts you've filled your head with.
 Worry not, for here is a list of ideas that anyone can try.
+Don't like what you see, worry not, contained within are links to several other lists and sites with more possibilities.

 This repo is inspired from [awesome-app-ideas](https://github.com/tastejs/awesome-app-ideas) which hasn't seen any changes in three years.
 Hopefully this list will provide ideas for those looking to showcase their skills.
 Dosed heavily with sarcasm and satire to make the list more memorable.